 FAQs:

-Peace Silver Dollars were minted from 1921 to 1935 to commemorate the end of World War I and symbolize the hope for lasting peace.
-The coin’s design, featuring Lady Liberty on the obverse and a perched eagle with the word 'PEACE' on the reverse, captures a pivotal moment in American history and reflects the nation’s aspirations during the post-war era.
+Peace Silver Dollars were minted from 1921 to 1935 to commemorate the end of World War I and the restoration of peace.
+The design, featuring Lady Liberty and a perched eagle, symbolizes hope and renewal, making these coins a notable chapter in American numismatic history.